Zywave/booster/src/_areas/blog/posts/2022-01-20-release-notes-january-2022.md

 ```

 We'd appreciate people trying this out and letting us know if their dialogs break in any way, as we intend to make this the default implementation as early as March 2022.

+## More documentation updates

+We've continued to enhance our current documentation, with several updates from the design team on dialogs, notifiers, text inputs, and more.

+Additionally, we have worked to continue to improve our API documentation for our components.
+You should notice that method documentation is improved with a "Signature" column, and a lot of missing API documentation has been added as well!
+Huge shout out to Dave Hudson for pushing this forward.

+## Other updates

+* Zywave Shell had some work put in to improve its loading lifecycle.
+You now have more visibility into the state of Shell as it loads required and supplemental data and code.

+  * Take a look at [Zywave Shell's API documentation](https://booster.zywave.dev/application-framework/components/shell/?tab=api) for up-to-date information.
+* Fixed an issue where form controls with the same name could interfere incorrectly with form submission data (most noticeable in ZUI Checkbox).
+* Added the ability to override the colors and logo in Zywave Shell client-side.